y4shg/jyotigpt/PRIVACY_POLICY.md

 Effective date: 2025-10-11

-JyotiGPT is an open‑source mobile client for Open‑WebUI.
+JyotiGPT is an open‑source mobile client for jyotigpt.
 This app acts as a client to a server you choose and configure.
 This policy describes how the app itself handles data on your device.
 Your configured server may collect, process, and store data under its own policies; please review your server's privacy terms separately.

 ## Information We Collect
 - Device-stored data: minimal settings and preferences (e.g., theme, UI options) saved locally on your device.